What Is IDX in Real Estate? A Beginner’s Guide for New Realtors

 Access to the listing information can remove you from a part of the process if you don’t leverage other marketing tactics like automated follow-ups.
 Since the IDX will pull all listings from your MLS and you cannot limit the data to a target neighborhood, price point, or property type, agents will receive leads spanning across the entire region.
 The incoming leads are not parsed to show which incoming leads you should focus your time on.

-How to overcome this: The most effective way to nurture leads is to build connections and rapport via in-person, phone, digital, and direct mail communications.
+How to overcome this: The most effective way to nurture leads is to build connections and rapport in in-person, phone, digital, and direct mail communications.
 Creating scripts for internet leads will improve your conversion rates and build your client base.
-That way, you’ll not only be generating leads through your sphere of influence and marketing efforts, but also be able to capitalize on the leads you are capturing.
+That way, you’ll not only be generating leads through your sphere of influence and marketing efforts, but also able to capitalize on the leads you are capturing.

 Cost of IDX